hikeventures/hikeventures.github.io/_posts/reviews/2014-08-18-exped-air-pillow-ul.markdown

 ---

 ## Recommendation
 I like the Exped Air Pillow UL.
 The pillow feels comfortable, packs small and seems to be durable.
 I would most probably buy it again.
 You can get the Exped Air Pillow UL on <a rel="nofollow" href="http://amzn.to/2uYjtGp" target="_blank" >Amazon</a>.
+We make a small commission for purchases made through the previous link which helps us to keep this blog running.